 These bridges are an ingenious invention by the Khasi people – they help them get across rivers that would otherwise be impassable during the merciless monsoons.
 Hollowed-out betel trunks are placed across the river, inside which the fig tree’s aerial roots are coaxed to grow horizontally.
 The roots strike the soil on the other side and grow deep inside it, strengthening the hold.
 It takes about 15 years for the bridge to be ready for use.
 With the strength to hold up to 50 people at a time, it grows stronger with age, renewing itself naturally.
 The bridges connect the locals to neighbouring villages, farmers to towns and children to schools.
 They exemplify the word ‘jugaad‘, a Hindi term that refers to finding a clever fix or solution.

 An hour’s walk from Nongriat takes us to the Mawsaw root bridge, the first part of which has been replaced with steel ropes.
 I’m pleased at the transition underfoot as we walk across – from swaying wire to steady root.
 I look behind me to see a classic landscape – jade mountains surround the white river valley like sentinels.
 We walk on a desolate path, which (thankfully) leads to the natural swimming pools.
 I plunge into the cold, sparkling waters of the ‘Rainbow waterfall’, that cascades over a gigantic rock.
-“I’m staying here,” I declare to my husband.
+“I’m staying here,” I declare to my partner.
 “You can go back.”

 Getting comfortable in the icy cold waters of Rainbow waterfall